Suyash-Gandhi/Blockchain-coin-flip/README.md

 [Link to Live Demo - https://suyash-gandhi.github.io/Blockchain-coin-flip/](https://suyash-gandhi.github.io/Blockchain-coin-flip/)

 ## 🧑🏻‍💻 Usage
-- Enter your Metamask address in javascript in place of "YOUR_METAMASK_WALLET_ADDRESS".
 -  Open "index.html" in your browser.
 - Connect your MetaMask wallet.
 - Choose heads or tails and click the corresponding button.